- Department for Digital, Culture, Media & Sport

 Description of the work

 Peterborough Library Service has 10 public libraries and 1 mobile library.
-Following significant expenditure cuts, a review of the library service began in 2014, which led to a public consultation to understand how residents use, or would like to use, libraries.
+Following significant expenditure cuts, a review of the library service began in 2014, which led to a public consultation to understand how residents use, or would like to use, their libraries.

-The public consultation revealed that the most valued aspects of libraries are the ability to borrow books, access to information and location.
 In addition, when asked ‘What would make you use your library more?’
 75% of respondents stated that access outside of normal opening hours was important.

 - make the required saving of £305,000